CatelloTheDataProjectManager/Machine-Learning/README.md

 **Evaluation**: Confusion Matrix, Receiver Operating Characteristic.

 **Optimization**: Weighted Logistic Regression or Cost Sensitive Logistic Regression, regularization and hyperparameter tuning.
+###### (If you are interested in other projects on optimization, I suggest taking a look at this project.
+[Non-Differentiable-Optimization](https://github.com/CatelloTheDataProjectManager/Non-Differentiable-Optimization/blob/main/README.md))

 **Sentiment Analysis**: Using transformers.

 [Classification and Text Mining Techniques for Social Media Reviews](https://github.com/CatelloTheDataProjectManager/Machine-Learning/blob/main/Classification%20and%20Text%20Mining%20Techniques%20for%20Social%20Media%20Reviews.ipynb)